JupiterOne/sdk/docs/development.md

 a dependent step was found in the `failure` or `partial_success_from_dependency_failure`, meaning it is possible that a failure has happened.

-For phases:
-`success` - all of the steps within the phase has successfully completed `failure` - all of the steps within the phase have failed to complete `partial_success` - all of the steps have completed but one or more steps have returned a `partial_success_from_dependency_failure` `partial_failure` - one or more steps have failed

 #### Letting the synchronizer know about partial datasets

 The framework's state machine will utilize the `types` and `dependsOn` fields for constructing a list of entity and relationship types that should be considered a partial dataset.
-The backend synchronization process that performs the diffing of the data will receive a list of types that have been affected by a failure to help determine how updates should be applied and what data is safe to delete.
+The backend synchronization process that performs he diffing of the data will receive a list of types that have been affected by a failure to help determine how updates should be applied and what data is safe to delete.
 The information about partial datasets will be sent when starting the synchronization process to prevent data that should be retained in the graph